GSA/digitalgov.gov/content/events/2022/08/2022-08-11-uswds-monthly-call-august-2022.md

 **Slide 59:**	Initially we thought we were going to hold a couple of huge meet-ups with experts across the federal government, but we quickly realized that we wouldn't be able to dive in as deeply as we needed to with any specific team or on any topic, so we switched to interviews.
 We reached out across the federal government to identify people and teams that had the expertise we needed, and conducted interviews with individuals and teams.

-**Slide 60:**	We interviewed more than 35 people from more than 20 agencies and programs, including…
+**Slide 60:**	We interviewed more than 35 people from more than 20 agencies and programs, including;

 **Slide 61:**	Teams at 16 high impact service providers.
 We wanted to hear from HISPs, because they are generally the most high-touch agencies and programs for the public, and because that "touch" generally involves interactions.
 We wanted to understand common interactions so our patterns could focus on inclusive experiences for those transactions.